Welcome to the ‘Fo

-We only sell the wines we love and drink ourselves, so WE think the wines are awesome, but everyone has their own tastes, and that’s something we’re passionate believers in.
+We only sell the wines we love and drink ourselves, so WE think the wines are good, but everyone has their own tastes, and that’s something we’re passionate believers in.

-So if you’re not 100% happy with anything you order on the ‘Fo, you can return it to us anytime for a replacement, full refund, or credit — you pick.
-We’ll even pick it up from you and cover the return shipping cost.
+So if you’re not 100% happy with any wine you order from the ‘Fo, and you contact us within 365 days of delivery, we can arrange a replacement, full refund, or credit — you choose.

 The Mofo Tribe